GA-BEWD-2014/BEWD-2014/Syllabus.md

 Lesson 13: Finding and Coding Associations

 *	Rewsly: [users have many stories, stories belong to users, comment belongs to user and belongs to user, user has many]
 *	Write models and associations for your app homework version 1.

 Lesson 14: Starting Your Project

+User stories

 *	Start Standup
-*	Start stand up
 *	Writing user stories.